MadCow234/truffle-debug-example/README.md

     0
     ```

 1. This command calls the `set()` function with a value of `4`.
 The `set()` function is the 'clean' function that will work without error and as intended.
-The output shows information regarding the transaction.
+Since there was no error, the output shows information regarding the transaction.
 *Note: Notice the transaction hash, returned both as `tx` and `transactionHash`.
-This is necessary for debugging in the following sections.*
+When debugging issues in the following sections, the hashes for those transactions will be required.*

     Input:
     ```javascript